 Today, we take time to explore one of the most impressive architectural wonders in world’s history, the Great Wall.
-The Great Wall is a defense system consisting of a series of fortifications
+The Great Wall is a defense system consisting of a series of fortifications.

-made of stone, brick, tamped earth, and wood, along the historical northern borders of China to protect various Chinese empires from the invasions of Nomadic tribes in the North.
+Made of stone, brick, tamped earth, and wood, along the historical northern borders of China to protect various Chinese empires from the invasions of Nomadic tribes in the North.
 The Great Wall initially started in 220–206 BC by Qin Shi Huang, the first Emperor of China (little of which remains), and has been significantly rebuilt, maintained, and enhanced in Ming Dynasty (1368–1644 AD) stretching for more than 5,000 miles.
-Today, the majority of the existing Great Wall is from the Ming Dynasty and is recognized as UNESCO World Heritage Site.
+Today, the majority of the existing Great Wall is from the Ming Dynasty and is recognised as UNESCO World Heritage Site.